earroyoron/chess-club/README.md

 - A simple database like mysql to store the data
 - A simple web interface to manage: create, edit, remove, list.
 - Maybe latter some REST APIs but not in this moment

+Monitoring is not optional, so actuator will be used.
+Maybe not a docker usage at this point.